Metion

 In Greek mythology, Metion (/ˈmiːʃən/; Ancient Greek: Μητίων, gen. Μητίονος) was an Athenian prince as the son of King Erechtheus and Praxithea, daughter of Phrasimus and Diogeneia.

 Family

 Metion was the brother of Cecrops, Pandorus, Protogeneia, Pandora, Creusa, Procris, Oreithyia and Chthonia.
 His other possible siblings were Merope, Orneus, Thespius, Eupalamus and Sicyon.

-In some account, Metion's father was Eupalamus, son of Erechtheus, instead.
+In some accounts, Metion's father was Eupalamus, son of Erechtheus, instead.
 He had sons known collectively as the Metionadae which probably include Eupalamus, Sicyon, and Daedalus (his son by Iphinoe).
 These mentioned sons are sometimes credited with other parentages.

 Mythology

 The Metionids later drove King Pandion II out of Athens into exile.
 These usurping sons were in turn overthrown by the sons of Pandion: Aegeus, Nisus, Lycus and Pallas.